firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/locales.md

 ### Select the correct locale

-Make sure you select "Hungarian (Hungarian)" and not "Hungarian".
+Select "Hungarian (Hungarian)" and not "Hungarian".
 The list of locales is pretty specific so "hu" may not work on your system but "hu_HU" does.